Home Table of Contents Continue Your Thoughts Portrait Gallery Links

 "Who was he?"
 Morris asked.

 "Johnnie Norwell," Prue answered, trying to get her breathing back to normal.
-"Twenty_five years ago he was involved in a shooting at a robbery.
+"Twenty-five years ago he was involved in a shooting at a robbery.
 Mom helped the police catch him"

 "Mom?"
 Phoebe asked.